AussieSeaweed/gameservice/docs/source/interact.rst

    PokerPlayer(0, 198000)
    Board: 9h6cKcJhTs

-For more information, you can look at the gameframe api documentations.
+For more information, you can look at the gameframe API documentations.